jonn-reenthused/sceve/README.md

 I should also add that i've NEVER tested this on an actual SCV.
 I should build a cartridge at some point.

 Anyway, have fun.

+N.B.
+No, I never made Jurl using this.
+In the time between starting it and now I managed to release 30 versions of Jurl on other platforms and i'm a little burnt out now.
+Maybe in the future.